Ali-Mashni/smart-scheduler/README.md

 #  Smart Scheduler

 A full-stack scheduling assistant built for the SWE 363 course.
-This project helps users manage their time and schedule smartly, using a React frontend, Node.js backend, and (soon) MongoDB database.
+This project helps users manage their time and schedule smartly, using a **React frontend styled with Tailwind CSS**, a Node.js backend, and (soon) MongoDB database.

 ---